kylrth/kylrth.github.io/content/post/jupyter-lab.md

 print(tf.config.list_physical_devices("GPU"))
 ```

-Here are some **known issues**:

-- PAM authentication is kind of annoying here, so when I get time I'd like to switch to GitHub auth like in [this tutorial](https://github.com/jupyterhub/jupyterhub-deploy-docker).
+## known issues

-- When a new user is added, you'll need to manually `mkdir /path/on/HOST/to/user_data/{username}`, otherwise Docker will do it for you as root and the user won't be able to use the directory.
+When a new user is added, you'll need to manually `mkdir /path/on/HOST/to/user_data/${username}`, otherwise Docker will do it for you as root and the user won't be able to use the directory.